I just participated in our annual chili cook off, and it reminded me that Fall is upon us. Fall? Seriously? When did this happen?

 - 1 jar roasted red bell peppers, drained

-- 1 ½ cups chicken stock or bone broth
+- 1 ½ cups beef stock or bone broth

 - 1 medium onion, chopped